spacetelescope/jwst/docs/jwst/background_step/description.rst

 signal level of the WFSS image within background (source-free) regions of the image.
 The scaling factor is determined based on the variance-weighted mean of the science data, i.e., ``factor = sum(sci*bkg/var) / sum(bkg*bkg/var)``.
+This factor is equivalent to solving for the scaling constant applied to the reference background that gives the maximum likelihood of matching the science data.
 Outliers are rejected iteratively during determination of the scaling factor in order to avoid biasing the scaling factor based on outliers.
 The iterative rejection process is controlled by the